koorikla/local-argocd/readme.md

 ## Dependencys

- - Docker desktop (running, kind installs k8s cluster into docker!)
+ - Docker desktop (running!
+Kind installs k8s cluster into docker)
  - kubectl, kind, helm, k9s(reccomended)

 ## Setup dependencys on osx with homebrew

+All of the dependencys are multiplatform and can be used on osx, linux and windows

 `brew cask install docker`